Grand Jury Approves First Charges In Mueller's Russia Investigation

 The materials are online here.

-The charges are the first brought by Justice Department special counsel Robert Mueller, who is looking into Moscow's interference in the 2016 election, including possible coordination between Russia and Trump campaign loyalists.
+The charges are the first brought by Mueller, who is looking into Moscow's interference in the 2016 election, including possible coordination between Russia and Trump campaign loyalists.
 But it is also authorized to probe any matters that arise during the course of its investigation.

+The indictment unsealed on Monday morning does not make any reference to Russia's influence campaign against the presidential election, but it does allege extensive financial ties between Manafort and Gates and powerful Ukrainians.

 Manafort headed Trump's campaign from June to August of 2016.
-He left after reports emerged about his business relationship with pro-Russian leaders in Ukraine, allegedly replete with millions of dollars in cash payments and undisclosed lobbying efforts.
+He stepped down after reports emerged about his business relationship with pro-Russian leaders in Ukraine, allegedly replete with millions of dollars in cash payments and undisclosed lobbying efforts.

-It may be, in part, those activities that have attracted the attention of the special counsel, and not necessarily anything tied to the 2016 election.
+The indictment released on Monday charges Manafort and Gates with the extensive use of offshore back accounts, through which flowed more than $75 million.
+The document alleges that Manafort laundered more than $18 million of that to conceal it from U.S. authorities and Gates transferred more than $3 million.

-Manafort has undoubtedly had a colorful career in his four decades as a Republican operative and lobbyist.
+Manafort grew wealthy over a colorful career in his four decades as a Republican operative and lobbyist.

 He worked for Republican campaigns in the late 1970s and early 1980s before moving into the lucrative world of international lobbying, where he teamed up with Roger Stone to found the firm Black, Manafort, Stone & Kelly.